Simplifying the algebra of first class constraints, examples on SO(3) and SO(4): Abstract

 \section{Abstract}

-We discuss the problem of non abelian constrained systems and give a systematic method to convert them to an abelian system.
+We discuss the problem of non abelian constrained systems and the origin of appearance of non abelian algebras.
+We show that it is possible, in principle, to change a non abelian system to an abelian one, at least locally.
 Our method is based on solutions of the differential equations due to the algebra of first class constraints.
-We suggest that multiplicative constraints should be regularized at each step of calculations.
-A first class constrained system with $SO(3)$ algebra is studied as an example.
-We show that it is possible to abelianize this system locally.
+We suggest that multiplicative constraints should be regularized at each step of calculation.
+Some examples on $SO(3)$ and $SO(4)$ algebras are discussed.
+We show that they can be replaced by abelian constraints.

 \textbf{Keywords}: First class system, Constraint algebra, Abelianization.